gsnedders/wpt-docs/docs/writing-tests/submission-process.md

 For detailed guidelines on setup and each of these steps, please refer to the [Github Test Submission][github101] documentation.

-Hop on to [irc or the mailing list][discuss] if you have an issue.
+Hop on to IRC or the mailing list if you have an issue.
 There is no need to announce your review request, as soon as you make a Pull Request GitHub will inform interested parties.

 [repo]: https://github.com/w3c/web-platform-tests/
-[github101]: ./github-101.html
+[github101]: ../appendix/github-101.html
-[discuss]: /discuss.html